 If there aren’t any news stories naturally coming to your attention; there are also tools you can use to find trending topics online.

-Google Trends Provides A List Of The Most Popular Daily Searches; and you can narrow down the lists to what’s popular in each country.
+For Instance: Google Trends Provides A List Of The Most Popular Daily Searches; and you can narrow down the lists to what’s popular in each country.

 Best Practices To Follow (Brand)